1: Project Initiation & Planning

 We’ll now talk about each event of the development stage.
 If you want to better understand Scrum and learn more about the terminologies to be on the same page with the development team, take a look at this great explanatory video:

-Sprint is the main event in Scrum.
-Long story short, it’s a time span (2-4 weeks, usually 2 weeks for us) where we complete pre-defined activities and tasks.
+1: Sprint | Sprint is the main event in Scrum.
+Long story short, it’s a time span (2-4 weeks, usually 2 weeks for us) where we complete pre-defined activities and tasks. |

-We plan the sprint on the first Monday of it.
+2: Sprint Planning | We plan the sprint on the first Monday of it.
 What we do is define the scope of work for the next 2 weeks, update the roadmap, distribute the tasks between developers, set deadlines for submitting code freeze (the moment where changing the code becomes more complex because of its level of completion), and talk about what Quality Assurance activities would be applied.
+The main outcomes for sprint planning are a structured schedule, updated capacity expectations (there might be changes due to vacations or sick leaves), a clear understanding of the value that this sprint is supposed to bring to users, and approvement of the sprint structure with other Stakeholders. |

+3: Daily Meetings | During the daily meetings, we answer 3 questions: what each team member did yesterday, what they are doing today, and what problems they have.
+Such meetings shouldn’t last more than 20 minutes and be superficial, without going into details.
 The goals are to get updates on the development process, synchronize the team, and do local troubleshooting.
-Of course, it’s essential to keep the client updated because the last thing we want to have with clients is misunderstanding and false expectations.
+Of course, it’s essential to keep the client updated because the last thing we want to have with clients is misunderstanding and false expectations. |

-Demo takes place on the last Friday of the sprint.
+4: Demo | Demo takes place on the last Friday of the sprint.
 This is where we demonstrate the product we’ve built so far to the client and get feedback on new features.
 We always make sure to double-check everything before showing it to the client.
+In case the customer wants additional changes, we discuss the influence on the budget, generally, adjust the product according to the feedback, and always get written approval of the changes. |

-It’s the last event of Scrum where each team member gets to talk about positive and negative experiences of the sprint.
+5: Retrospective | It’s the last event of Scrum where each team member gets to talk about positive and negative experiences of the sprint.
+What we expect to get is a list of things to improve in the next sprint. |

 Apart from the general structure that we follow, we have some special methods that we apply to improve the quality of the Project Management flow.